Payroll of the home worker employed by an individual

 Irregular working hours

-Gross monthly wage = Gross hourly wage x number of hours of actual work in the month
+Gross monthly wage = Gross hourly wage x number of hours of actual work in the month.

-This amount cannot not be inferior at scale of administration.
+Its amount cannot not be inferior at scale of administration.

 He cannot not be superior at tax schedule.

-Actual costs: calculate your mileage costs
+Actual charges: calculate your mileage charges

-Hours of attendance responsible for day
+Hours of presence responsible for day

 Please note

-The employee intervenes 1 time some nights
+The employee intervenes 1 time on certain nights

 The employee intervenes 2 or 3 times some nights